Jinwen-XU/crefthe/README.md

 <!-- Copyright (C) 2021-2024 by Jinwen XU -->

-# crefthe - cross referencing with proper definite articles
+# crefthe — cross referencing with proper definite articles and declensions

-"crefthe" is a LaTeX package aimed at helping `\cref` addressing the definite articles properly (especially for the article contractions in many European languages).
+"crefthe" is a LaTeX package aimed at helping `\cref` to handle the definite articles and declensions properly (especially for the phenomenon of article contractions in many European languages, such as French and German).

 ## Motivation

 By default, when using cleveref's `\cref` to reference theorem-like environments, the names do not contain definite articles.
-This may be acceptable for English, but certainly not good enough for languages such as French, Italian, Portuguese, Spanish, etc. -- in these cases there shall be grammatical errors and would give you a strong feeling that it is machine-generated.
+This may be acceptable for English, but certainly not good enough for languages such as French, Italian, Portuguese, Spanish, etc. — in these cases there shall be grammatical errors and would give you a strong feeling that it is machine-generated.

 As an example, if we define the French names to be:
 ```latex